benallen-dev/benallen-dot-dev/content/posts/2023/minus-10x/index.md

 draft: true
 ---

-## Ok, so hear me out
+## Wait, what?

-In a world where all the cool kids are striving to become ultra-productive 10x engineers, I think sometimes that's not the best thing you can do.
-In fact, sometimes the correct move is to slow down, think for a minute, and then cost your employer months of developer time in the pursuit of longer-term improvements.
+It seems like all the _cool_ kids are striving to become ultra-productive 10x engineers.
+This is a great goal, but a part that I feel is missing from the discourse on the subject is that sometimes environmental factors don't really allow for the freedom that's needed to get entire teams functioning at that level.
+If this is the case, it's time to slow down, think for a minute, and then cost your employer months of developer time in the pursuit of longer-term improvements and a culture of quality engineering.

-Being a 10x developer garners you the respect of your colleagues, the admiration of management, and even a Lambo if you're crazy enough to use PHP, but being a -10x developer makes the lives of all of your colleagues (and you) better, and provides greater benefits to the company you work for over the longer term.

-## Wait, what the hell is a -10x developer?
+Those improvements are costly at first, but will lead to happier engineers and stakeholders, better communication, better software, and more satisfied customers/users.

-See [How to be a -10x Engineer](https://taylor.town/-10x) by [Taylor](https://taylor.town).
-I don't know their last name, so for the sake of the narrative I'm going to assume it's Taylor Swift because I enjoy things that make absolutely no sense.
+This idea of being a -10x developer was inspired by [How to be a -10x Engineer](https://taylor.town/-10x) by [Taylor](https://taylor.town).
+I don't know their last name, so for the sake of the narrative I'm going to assume it's Taylor Swift because I enjoy things that are objectively stupid.
 If you're more the visual type, here's a video of ThePrimeagen commenting on the article:

 {{< youtube pHJmmTivG1k >}}

-Obviously the above is a farcical take, and I'm not suggesting that you go out and start wasting everybody's time.
-Plenty of engineers manage this all on their own without even trying, and we don't actually need folks going out and doing it on purpose.
-What I _am_ advocating for is that if your organisation isn't a tech-first startup, you might need to deprioritise short-term goals in favour of medium-term improvements.
+Obviously I'm not suggesting that you go out and start wasting everybody's time, plenty of engineers manage this all on their own without even trying, and we don't actually need folks going out and doing it on purpose.
+What I _am_ advocating for is that if your organisation isn't a tech-first startup there's a good chance the engineering teams are stuck in sort of learned helplessness because their backlogs are always overflowing.

-## Let's define how to be a -10x engineer
+## How I do -10x engineering

 ### Enable others' curiosity
 {.my-0}